New Mexico Court Records

 How To Find Traffic/Driving Records In New Mexico?

-The New Mexico Motor Vehicle Divison (MVD) maintains driving records in the state.
+The New Mexico Motor Vehicle Division (MVD) maintains driving records in the state.
 Driving records contain three-year driving histories.
 This includes the personal identifying details of persons named on the record, license status, accidents, and traffic offenses.
 Interested parties may request driving records online through the MVD’s Online Driver History Records System.
-Requesting parties will be required to provide:
+Requesting parties may be required to provide:

 Interested parties may also request driving records in person at local MVD Service providers.
 Requesting parties must submit a Confidential Records Release form.
 Third-party requestors may be required to submit New Mexico Driver’s Privacy Protection Agreement forms in addition.
 Completed forms may also be mailed, together with required fees, to: